HaroldConley/Scraping/README.md

 # Scrapping
 Python

-Various scrapping codes, starting with simple websites and, hopefully, ending with complex ones.
+Various scraping codes, starting with simple websites and, hopefully, ending with complex ones.